-When it comes to healthful weight gain and building muscle, following mainstream health advice can backfire.
+If you’re trying to gain weight, following common diet advice can backfire.
 For the general population, filling + low-calorie = magic health combination.
 Popular diet foods tend to be things like: celery, broccoli, lettuce, carrots, beets, spinach, chicken, cucumbers, peaches, etc. These can be our worst enemies.

 These mainstream “health” foods make it nearly impossible to consume enough calories overall (study).
 Foods like broccoli, which are essentially just fibre and water, would fill you up miserably without contributing much to your daily calorie consumption.
 While broccoli is technically a healthy food, this makes it a very poor staple food choice if you struggle to eat enough.

-If we try to follow a diet constructed around low calories foods we run the risk of consuming so few calories that we run into malnutrition issues.
-As an already skinny guy, whenever I’d go on my “health food” kicks I’d inadvertently become anorexic.
+If we try to follow a diet constructed around low-calorie foods we run the risk of consuming so few calories that we run into malnutrition issues.
+As an already skinny guy, whenever I’d go on my “health food” kicks I’d accidentally lose weight.
 I’d be doing everything I could to improve my health and build muscle, however my friends and family would grow ever more concerned about my health.

 If you’re trying to consume 2,500 calories per day, 2,200 calories from whole foods and 300 calories of dessert is way better than 2,200 calories from whole foods, skipping dessert, and missing your target by 300 calories.
 Both have the same amount of micronutrients, however the “clean” diet fails in an even more important way—it doesn’t meet your basic energy requirements.